 The liberal, whether of a progressive or conservative sort, believes that social problems largely derive from poor individual morals.
 US presidential nominee Hillary Clinton, for example, said our moral intolerance of minorities is the great problem with America; US president Donald Trump said our moral privileging of minorities is the great problem with America.

-Communists believe oppression is the result of our “mode of production,” which is the way we organize our means for survival.
-Currently, that system is capitalism.
 The communist cannot agree with either proposition.
 The communist does agree that oppression of minorities is a true problem—vehemently, in fact—but they do not see people’s bad morals as the origin of this.
 Instead, this oppression is the result of what is called our “mode of production,” which is the way we organize our means for survival.
 Currently, that system is capitalism.
 Communism is the critique and the antidote to capitalism, with all its problems, including those of social and cultural division.

 A liberal believes that capitalism can be humanized.
 They use a phrase like “crony capitalism” to suggest that capitalism is only bad when bad people are capitalists.
 A socialist is skeptical about this.
 A communist doesn’t believe it at all.
 In other words, liberals think a few bad apples spoil the supply.
 A communist thinks that the crate itself is rotten.

 A communist is a socialist, but a socialist is not necessarily a communist.
 A communist believes that socialism is a historical phase that precedes communism and follows capitalism.
 Socialism is that system where the state is the full or partial owner of all property.
 Communism is the collective ownership of all property.
 A socialist might be happy with just moving things around a bit and, say, making sure that investment banks who have behaved reprehensibly aren’t always the first beneficiaries of government welfare.